 What you can do if someone you know is experiencing domestic or dating violence

-- Be Prepared: Call the Florida Domestic Violence Hotline or the local certified domestic violence center hotline to learn about services and resources that may be of assistance.
+Be Prepared: Call the Florida Domestic Violence Hotline or the local certified domestic violence center hotline to learn about services and resources that may be available.
 Be prepared to provide these phone numbers to your loved one when they are ready for help.